LukeWood/keras-genetic/README.md

 genetic algorithms.
 Genetic algorithms allow you to optimize a neural network without in scenarios where there is no information about the loss landscape.

-Genetic algorithms can be used to train neural networks in niche cases where you need to train a specialized controller with <1000 parameters.
+Genetic algorithms can be used to train neural networks in niche cases to train specialized controllers with <1000 parameters based on a fitness function.

 Some areas where genetic algorithms are applied today: